PeterBengtson/control-tower-log-aggregator/README.md

 * Python 3.8 (if you have another version installed, change the default in the Globals section in `template.yaml.`)

-Obtain your SSO temporary credentials from the login screenand paste them into your terminal.
+Obtain your SSO temporary credentials from the login screen and paste them into your terminal.

 Take a look at the Parameters section in `template.yaml` for an explanation of the parameters.
 Then rename `samconfig.toml.example` to `samconfig.toml`.
 Then do a:
 ```